Rental properties - minimum standards

 Rental providers (landlords) must make sure a property meets minimum standards on or before the day a renter moves in.

-See more details about the 14 categories of minimum standards below.
-You can also view the rental properties minimum standards checklist.
+Find more details about the 14 categories of minimum standards below.
+You can also find the rental properties minimum standards checklist.

 Note: There are special rules for minimum standards in rooming houses.